danial-smktelkom-mlg/deploying-a-blog-website-with-ansible/Job Sheet.md

 This job sheet will guide you through the process of:
 1. Setting up an inventory file and playbook.
 2. Installing necessary packages (Apache, MariaDB, and PHP).
+3. Installing Python dependencies for MySQL.
-3. Creating a MySQL database and user.
+4. Creating a MySQL database and user.
-4. Importing the SQL file into the database.
+5. Importing the SQL file into the database.
-5. Deploying the website from the GitHub repository.
+6. Deploying the website from the GitHub repository.

 ---